 [INSERT NL]

-List values of the data from smallest to largest.
+List the values of the data from smallest to largest.

 Calculate the median.
 If the number of observations is odd, use the value in the middle.
 If there is an even number of observations, take the average of the two middle-ranked numbers.